-SaaS applications are used by a wide range of individuals and start-up industries for its costrelated benefits.
+SaaS applications are used by a wide range of individuals and start-up industries for its cost-related benefits.

-1.No client-side installation:
+1. No client-side installation:

-- •SaaS services do not require client-side installation of the software. - •The end users can access the services directly from the service provider data center without any installation. - •There is no need of high-end hardware to consume SaaS services. - •It can be accessed from thin clients or any handheld devices, thus reducing the initial expenditure on buying high-end hardware.
+- SaaS services do not require client-side installation of the software. - The end users can access the services directly from the service provider data center without any installation. - There is no need of high-end hardware to consume SaaS services. - It can be accessed from thin clients or any handheld devices, thus reducing the initial expenditure on buying high-end hardware.

-2.Cost savings:
+2. Cost savings:

-- •Since SaaS services follow the utility-based billing or pay-as-you-go billing, it demands the end users to pay for what they have used. - •Most of the SaaS providers offer different subscription plans to benefit different customers. - •Sometimes, the generic SaaS services such as word processors are given for free to the end users.
+- Since SaaS services follow the utility-based billing or pay-as-you-go billing, it demands the end users to pay for what they have used. - Most of the SaaS providers offer different subscription plans to benefit different customers. - Sometimes, the generic SaaS services such as word processors are given for free to the end users.

-3.Less maintenance:
+3. Less maintenance:

-- •SaaS services eliminate the additional overhead of maintaining the software from the client side. - •For example, in the traditional software, the end user is responsible for performing bulk updates. - •But in SaaS, the service provider itself maintains whe automatic devices.
+- SaaS services eliminate the additional overhead of maintaining the software from the client side. - For example, in the traditional software, the end user is responsible for performing bulk updates. - But in SaaS, the service provider itself maintains the automatic updates, monitoring, and other maintenance activities of the applications.